jacobkrol/Planar-Disk-Packing/Fall 2018/Voronoi/README.md

 #### Data Ranges

 The default boundary for \(x, y\) coordinates is 0&#8594;500 for each variable.
 Weights are best viewable as values 10&#8594;50 at the default 500x500 scale.
-If desired data file has different limits on the x and y, simply update the "origPal" variable on line 21 of "read-in-data.js" to the desired maximum value and the program will adjust your variables to fit the display.
+If desired data file has different limits on the x and y, simply update the `origPal` variable on `line 21` of `read-in-data.js` to the desired maximum value and the program will adjust your variables to fit the display.

 ```javascript
 var origPal = 500,  // update this variable with your data's limit for x and y values